daslu/amr-research/README.md

 ### 1. Get the DRIAMS dataset

-Download from the [Dryad repository](https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q) and extract so site folders are under a single directory:
+Download from the [Dryad repository](https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q) and extract so site folders are under a single directory.
+You may remove the `preprocessing` subdirectories:

 ```
 /path/to/DRIAMS/